sgorgun/josephus-problem-iterator/README.md

 # Josephus Problem

-An intermediate level task for practicing algorithms, loops and enumerable objects.
+An intermediate level task for practicing algorithms, loops and iterators.

 Estimated time to complete the task - 1h.